 Cyber crime awareness allows the relationship between user's action or inaction and cybercrimes attacks or commission to become clear.
-The awareness makes it easier for the users and system administrators to maintain and monitor an intrusion detection system that requires investigation.
+The awareness makes it easier for the users and system administrators to be able to maintain and monitor an intrusion detection system that requires investigation.
 The first line of defense in cybercrime is users' awareness of the existing dangers or threats.
-From a research done in United States of America by Ponemon Institute in 2010, lack of - awareness about cyber threats among employees and users of internet was pointed out as the number one cause of data breach in an organization.
+From a research done in United States of America by Ponemon Institute in 2010, lack of awareness about cyber threats among employees and users of internet was pointed out as the number one cause of data breach in an organization.
 Informed internet users who can recognize incidences of computer crime are more likely to be proactive rather than reactive when going online.
 An informed user is likely to unearth other situations that can decrease performance of a computer system and cost money; thus these situations can be dealt with before damage is caused.
 Computer crime awareness will generally tend to increase knowledge and better computer practice by individual users of computers.
-"It is important that Management in an organization obtain a feedback on user awareness of the policy" (Antwi-Bekoe and Nimako, 2012).
+"It is important that Management in an organization obtain a feedback on user awareness of computer security practices in order to develop strategies towards ensuring the effectiveness of the policy" (Antwi-Bekoe and Nimako, 2012).
 Any organization that has a policy on the use of the organization computer systems will once in a while require getting feedback on how well the end users of the systems are aware of the issues likely to compromise the organization computer systems; and how well they adhere to the policy.